Get your free Information Pack

 The term 'benign' is less used nowadays as this can be misleading.
 These low grade brain tumours can still be serious.

-This is because the tumour can cause harm by pressing on and damaging nearby areas of the brain, due to the limited space capacity of the skull.
+This is because a 'benign' tumour can cause harm by pressing on and damaging nearby areas of the brain, due to the limited space capacity of the skull.
 They can also block the flow of the cerebrospinal fluid (CSF) that nourishes and protects the brain, causing a build-up of pressure on the brain.

 High grade brain tumours are: